The Rose of Versailles: Synopsis

-The Rose of Versailles follows the young Queen of France Marie Antoinette, though the series later refocuses to Oscar François de Jarjayes, the youngest of six daughters who was raised as a man from birth by her military general father to succeed him as commander of the Royal Guards at the Palace of Versailles.
+The Rose of Versailles follows the reign of Queen of France Marie Antoinette, though the series later refocuses to Oscar François de Jarjayes, the commander of the Royal Guards at the Palace of Versailles.
+As the youngest of six daughters, Oscar was raised like a man from birth by her military general father to succeed him as Royal Guard commander.
 Oscar's commoner friend (and later lover) André Grandier, the grandson of her nanny, serves as her attendant.

 In 1770, Antoinette begins an affair with the Swedish count Axel von Fersen, which becomes the subject of gossip and scandal throughout the country and damages Antoinette's reputation.
 After von Fersen leaves Europe to fight in the American Revolutionary War ten years later, a distraught Antoinette begins spending lavishly on jewelry and clothing to distract herself from his absence.
 Her spending mires the country in debt, while the 1784 Affair of the Diamond Necklace and the machinations of the scheming Duchess of Polignac further aggravate public sentiment toward the monarchy.

 Oscar, meanwhile, begins to realize how France is governed and sympathizes with those living in poverty.
 With the impending outbreak of the French Revolution, Oscar leaves the Royal Guard to join the French Guards Regiment.
 André dies fighting alongside Oscar with the revolutionaries and the regiment during a skirmish with the military; Oscar herself dies the following day, leading the revolutionaries during the Storming of the Bastille.
 Three years later, the revolutionaries capture Antoinette and the royal family.
 After being tried by the Revolutionary Tribunal, Antoinette is sentenced to death by guillotine.